olegbelk0test/sw360_docusaurus_test/docs/flows.md

 The operators can create different Flow Categories and manage Flows within categories using the back office.

-The Flows Tab is located at the site's left menu bar:
+The Flows Tab locates at the site's left menu bar:

 ![flow_categories](https://i.imgur.com/LS3Jjc4.png)